jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 - Definitions

+*VQL plugins are not the same as VQL functions.
+A plugin is the subject of the VQL query - i.e. plugins always follow the FROM keyword, while functions (which return a single value instead of a sequence of rows) are only present in column specification (e.g. after SELECT) or in condition clauses (i.e. after the WHERE keyword).*

 ```
-Function = takes a value and returns another value
+Function e.g. parse_pe() or base64decode() = takes a value and returns another value - return a single value instead of a sequence of rows
-Plugin = returns lots and lots of rows
+Plugin e.g. pslist() or stat() = returns lots and lots of rows - VQL plugins are the data sources of VQL queries.
+While SQL queries refer to static tables of data, VQL queries refer to plugins, which generate data rows to be filtered by the query
+Artifact = an Artifact is a way to package one or more VQL queries in a human readable YAML file, name it, and allow users to collect it.
+An artifact file simply embodies the query required to collect or answer a specific question about the endpoint
 ```

 - Select all columns from the info() plugin